ViaOA/oatemplate/jpackage/readme.txt

-See project OAAppStore-Installer for creating a small installer.
+See project OAAppStore-Installer for creating an installer that will be able to automatic get new updates.